 If you zoom in your browser (try CMD/CTRL +, CMD/CTRL 0 to reset) while looking at the 5D IV noise results (discussed below), you will see some slight over-sharpening halos, slightly brighter colors around the border of the darker ones.
 I gave strong consideration to using a sharpness setting of "2" as the default for the EOS R (Canon defaults the EOS R unsharp mask strength setting to "4" vs. "3" in other recent EOS models), but the halos began showing at "2".
 So, we are staying the course with the site-standard sharpness setting of "1".
 You of course can increase your sharpness setting as desired.
 An EOS R setting of about "2" is approximately equivalent to the 5D IV at "1".
 Download the crops shared on this site and apply your preferred sharpening routine.

 The marketing department is always quick to state a camera's ISO range, but ... the usable settings within that range are what really matter.
 The marketing department gets to tout the EOS R's ISO 100-40000 range which is adjustable in 1/3 stop increments with full stop increment expansion settings up to 102400 and down to 50.
-I immediately dismiss the highest stops as having a too-low SNR (Signal-to-Noise ratio) and didn't test the R's super-noisy extended ISO settings (and the 40000 results are not showing due to a programming bug I need to fix).
+I immediately dismiss the highest stops as having a too-low SNR (Signal-to-Noise ratio) and didn't test the R's super-noisy extended ISO settings.
 That brings us down into the mostly-usable realm.

 The Kodak color block test chart is a rather boring subject that I photograph for hours during each camera test.
 Sensor technology improvements (including onboard circuitry) implemented by sensors seldom show up on a specification chart, but they do show up in pictures of a color block chart.